Jersey Flight

-The Jersey Flight were a professional indoor football team based in Trenton, New Jersey.
+The Jersey Flight was a professional indoor football team based in Trenton, New Jersey.
 The team played its first two seasons in the American Arena League (AAL) and then as a member of the National Arena League (NAL) from 2020 to 2021.
 They were owned by New Flight Enterprises, LLC, and played at the CURE Insurance Arena as their home arena.